Utkar5hM/Reddit-2-Frontends/README.md

-# r2libreddit-auto-redirector
+# Reddit 2 Frontends

-Auto redirects reddit links to libredd.it . :)
+Auto redirects reddit links to choice of your frontends . :)

+Basically allows you to view reddit posts without having to use a vpn, etc.

 ---